Select Language : English Japanese

 Compliance with Environmental Legislation and Regulations

 The NTT Communications Group is committed to ensuring legal compliance and proper risk management while liaising closely with the other NTT Group companies.
 All legislation, including environmental laws and regulations aimed at curtailing pollution, emissions standards, and the PRTR Law*, is fully communicated to related departments, and independent guidelines and enhanced compliance education have been established for in-house application.
+We were not involved in any litigation or legal violations pertaining to environment-related accidents, infringements, fines, or complaints in fiscal 2023.

-* Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof
+*Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof

 Promoting Green Procurement